-Students planning to study abroad who are on financial aid should visit the Financial Aid Office early to fill out forms and plan ahead in the use of their yearly distribution of financial aid.
+Students planning to study abroad who are on financial aid should visit the Financial Aid Office early to complete any necessary documentation.
+We recommend that you plan how you will use the yearly distribution of financial aid.

-We advise that students refer to their Fall and Spring Financial Aid refunds when paying for their study abroad programs.
-Summer financial aid reimbursement will be too late to cover your program fees for the Maymester semester.
-Please schedule an appointment with the Financial Aid for advising in regards to any questions or concerns about your disbursement.
+We recommend that students refer to their Fall and Spring Financial Aid refunds when paying for their study abroad programs.
+Summer financial aid reimbursement will be too late to cover your program fees for students attending a Maymester program.
+Please schedule an appointment with the Financial Aid Office for advising in regards to any questions or concerns about your disbursement.

 Study Abroad Scholarships

 The links provided below are just a sampling of some of the many resources that are available to assist students who may desire to pursue studies in a foreign country.
 We recommend that students also search for viable scholarships or funding that might be within your immediate network such as clubs, organizations, work, religious organizations, and more!

 To make study abroad a financially feasible opportunity, consider scholarships, fundraisers, and save wherever and whenever you can!
 Many study abroad programs have established scholarships; ask the Study Abroad Office if they can recommend any applicable scholarship(s).
 Carefully select a program within your budget or a budget that can be achievable and that will not burden you financially.